ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

 object are defined, but applications are largely free to place whatever properties they want into the object.
 However, applications *MUST* continue to function correctly if the _metadata_ object is entirely removed from the bookmark.
+Accordingly, this means that application _behaviour_ is not permitted to change based on values in the _metadata_ object; if something in the _metadata_ object is important enough that applications will behave differently based on its presence, it should _not_ be defined in the _metadata_ object.

 Applications *MAY* choose to ignore any and all metadata values, including those defined by this specification; applications *MUST* be developed under the assumption that other applications may not understand any metadata values at all, and are permitted to strip all metadata values from bookmarks.